 Reference prospective scenarios provide a partial vision of GDP-CO2 decoupling enabled through an unprecedented increase in energy efficiency and decarbonization of energy mixes.
-These hypotheses are not forecasts: although these paths towards decarbonization are considered desirable and possible, it is up to public authorities and private bodies, at all levels of society, to take serious, unprecedented measures to make them a reality.
+These hypotheses are not forecasts; although these paths towards decarbonization are considered desirable and possible, it is up to public authorities and private bodies, at all levels of society, to take serious, unprecedented measures to make them a reality.

-In this context, the variety of possible futures would benefit from being broadened to give energy and carbon sobriety all of the room that it needs as a lever for attenuation on the one hand, and to integrate future climate shocks on the other.
+would benefit from being broadened to give energy and carbon sobriety all of the room that it needs as a lever for attenuation on one hand, and to integrate future climate shocks on the other.